The Next Student Election will take place in February 2024

 The OUSA Referendum passed with 15.58% of Brock (Full-Time Equivalent) students voting:

 No – 908 (47.2%)

 READ THE MEMORANDUM OF UNDERSTANDING HERE

-Each school year, BUSU hosts three elections for undergraduate students to select their representatives on the BUSU Board of Directors, the Brock University Students' Administrative Council (BUSAC) and four BUSU Executives.
+Each school year, BUSU hosts two elections for undergraduate students to select their representatives on the BUSU Board of Directors, and Brock Senate.
 Students also vote on referendum questions relating to student fees or BUSU’s governing legislation.

 The primary purpose of the October election is to fill any vacant seats throughout BUSU's representative bodies.

-The primary purpose of the February election period is to elect your Directors of the Board, who is BUSU’s highest governing body that oversees legislation, human resources, financial and legal decision.
-This period also elects your four student executives who are your leaders in giving you a superior student experience
+The purpose of the February election period is to elect your Directors of the Board, which is BUSU’s highest governing body that oversees legislation, human resources, financial and legal decisions.

 What are the responsibilities of each position